Biography

 paulo da costa lives in Mohkinstsis / Calgary which is located on the lands of the Treaty 7 People:

--And the Stoney-Nakoda from Morley, the Bearspaw, Chiniki and Wesley First Nations.
+And the Îethka Stoney-Nakoda Nation that includes the Morley, the Bearspaw, Chiniki and Good Stoney Bands.

 Leave a Reply